 Researchers can successfully recalibrate their saliva collection and handling procedures with these new safety and compliance guidelines for the COVID-19 era.
 These new saliva collection and handling guidelines are good practice, easy to follow, and will allow investigators to begin or continue their research during this historical period of intense stress and unease.
 Reach out to Salimetrics Ask an Expert for help.

-The CDC has provided excellent guidance for safe sample handling in the attached link: Laboratory Biosafety and COVID-19: Questions and Answers, which aligns with our Restart Your Saliva Collection Study Steps below.
-In addition, see our recommendations in the link “What To Do Before You Collect Samples”
+Please check with the IRB, environmental health, and safety group ( EH&S), and state and federal regulations.
+The CDC has provided excellent guidance for safe sample handling, which aligns with our Restart Your Saliva Collection Study Steps below.
+In addition, see our recommendations in the link “What To Do Before You Collect Samples.”

 #2.
 Have Participants Safely Collect at Home.